Section 11 Audit

 - Probation Service (National Probation Service and Community Rehabilitation Companies)

 - Governors / Directors of Prisons and Young Offender Institutes

 - Directors of Secure Training Centres; and

 Organisations that are commissioned to provide a service on behalf of one of the agencies listed above should also be compliant with Section 11.

 For organisation’s that are not listed above the SSCB strongly encourages all agencies that work with children and young people to ensure their arrangements reflect the importance of safeguarding and promoting the welfare of children and young people.
-The SSCB self-assessment tool can be used by agencies to review their own practice.

 For voluntary and community organisations please see the Voluntary /Community organisation page.